-Watzek makes every effort to help you gain access to required course texts through its course reserves program, which makes books and media available for short-term loans, typically three hours.
+We make every effort to help you get access to required course texts through our course reserves program.
+Books and media "on reserve" are available for short-term loans, usually three hours.
 You can browse current reserve lists by course or by instructor.

 Books and media from Watzek that are not on reserve may be borrowed for six weeks.
 Items may be renewed online through your account in Primo, the library’s catalog.
 Full details about borrowing, including loan periods for interlibrary loan items and overdue fines, may be seen here.

 Primo is the tool that allows you to search for Watzek’s print books and ebooks, media (including streaming film and music), and articles.
 Short videos (mostly about two minutes) show the process of finding books; requesting books through our regional consortium; finding articles; requesting articles when the full text is not immediately available; and renewing items through your Primo account.

 When the resources you're looking for aren't available through the Watzek collection, we can help you get them.
 Through Primo, you can request physical items from other academic libraries in our regional consortium; that service is called Summit.
 Summit books may be borrowed for six weeks, and are often eligible for renewal.
 Interlibrary loan, a similar service, makes it possible to request articles that we don't have immediate access to, as well as books and media not available through Summit.

 Watzek welcomes your suggestions for items to add to the collection.